 Routes into teaching

-To teach in any Scottish state school, you must have a degree, and gain a Teaching Qualification (TQ) by following a programme of Initial Teacher Education (ITE).
-All teachers in Scotland are also required to register with the General Teaching Council for Scotland (GTCS).
+To teach in any Scottish or Welsh state school, you must have a degree, and gain a Teaching Qualification (TQ) by following a programme of Initial Teacher Education (ITE).
+All teachers are also required to register with the General Teaching Council for Scotland (GTCS).

-Unlike in England, all Scottish teacher training programmes are university-led.
+Scottish and Welsh teacher training programmes are university-led.
 There are two routes available to prospective primary and secondary school teachers:

 - A four year undergraduate programme.